Microsoft® Access Training Courses and Workshops

 Each course revolves around hands-on practice based on the sorts of databases in which participants express an interest.

-Find out why DMW recommends on-site training as the alternative to scheduled courses.
+Find out why DMW recommends on-site training as the alternative to public scheduled courses.

 A workshop lasts for a half or a full day and covers any aspect of working on, and with, Access databases.

 You fill a workshop by booking with you slots in multiples of half-an-hour for individuals and for groups sharing similar interests.

 The popularity of this method of training has shown a marked increase over recent years:

 - Addresses the need for very specific training